toniebox-reverse-engineering/hackiebox_cfw/README.md

 ### Preface
 It is recommended to have a second copy of the cfw to be able to load the working image and update a broken cfw image over your backup cfw.
 ### Copy to sd
 First of all you need to create "/revvox/web" on your sd card (subdir revvox should be already there if you have successfully installed the sd bootloader) and copy over the content of the /web/ directory of this repository.
+The same applies to the "/revvox/audio" directory for WAV-playback during the battery test.
 In addition you have to copy your cfw image to your selected slot(s) on the sd card. (ex. "/revvox/boot/pre-img1.bin")
 ### First boot
 Reinsert the sd card and run the cfw once.
 Then shutdown the box again (put the box onto the front where the speaker/tonie logo is and press both ears for 10s).
 Then remove the sd card again and add your wifi credentials to the created "/revvox/hackiebox.config.json" config file.
 ## Firmware updates